Table of Contents

 2. Choose relevant KPIs and metrics

-Expanding on the point above, once you have defined the core goals and needs of your audience it is time to choose the KPIs and metrics that will help you tell the story.
+Expanding on the point above, once you have defined the core goals and needs of your audience, it is time to choose the KPIs and metrics that will help you tell the story.
 That said, it is a common misconception that anything that can be measured needs to be measured.
 This could not be further from the truth when it comes to monitoring dashboards.
-The space you have to tell your data story is limited, therefore, it is necessary to only choose the metrics and KPIs that will provide an extra value and not distract from the purpose of the analysis.
+The space you have to tell your data story is limited.
+Therefore, it is necessary only to choose the metrics and KPIs that will provide extra value and not distract from the purpose of the analysis.

 Another important point to consider here is the importance of differentiating metrics from KPIs.
 For that purpose, you can take a look at our KPIs vs metrics blog post.

 Our first tips were focused on the planning stage, now, we will cover a fundamental tip involving the actual generation of the dashboard.
 Once you have defined the metrics and KPIs you want to portray, you need to define which types of charts of graphs you will use to do so.
 There are a bunch of graphs and charts options you can choose from.
 However, it is important to consider that not all indicators will be best represented by any type of graph.
 For instance, line and column charts are best suited to show particular trends, while pie charts are best to show the composition of your data.

 Using the wrong chart can make your data misleading and harder to understand; therefore, it is fundamental to take the time to carefully consider which type of visual will suit your KPIs the best.

 4. Use the 10-15 seconds rule

 A monitor dashboard that is overcrowded defeats the whole purpose and becomes useless.
 The way you position your charts and graphs, as well as the amount that you decide to integrate, will significantly influence the way a dashboard is perceived.
 To help with this, you can use the 10-15 seconds rule as a guide.